jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 #### HOW'D YOU GET THE NAME SCIENCE MOM?

-In 2012, I volunteered to do weekly science demonstrations in my son's first grade class.
+In 2013, I volunteered to do weekly science demonstrations in my son's first grade class.
 The kids started calling me Science Mom.
 The name stuck, and the job grew.
 Within a year I was visiting ten classrooms a week, all in the school where my kids attended.
-In 2016 I started a YouTube channel and began visiting other schools outside of my hometown.
+In late 2016, I started a YouTube channel and began visiting other schools outside of my hometown.

 #### CAN YOU COME TO MY SCHOOL?
 WHEN AND HOW MUCH?